sky-uk/osprey/README.md

 # Osprey

-Client and service for providing access to Kubernetes clusters.
+Client and service for providing OIDC access to Kubernetes clusters.

 The client provides a `user login` command which will request a `username` and a `password` and forward them to the service.
 The service will forward